A Crown of Righteousness for Those Who Love His Appearing.

 We as Christians

 should be, must be longing for the appearing again of the Lord Jesus Christ.
 Our entire being must be pining for the return of the Lord to be with Him forever.
 Our daily focus must be on Him; our thoughts, motives, thinking and actions.
 We must live a life of purity (1 John 3:3), a life of our affections set on things above and not on things here on earth – Col 3:2.
-You see most Christians – at least the ones here in the west – believe that His coming will disrupt their worldly lives and so don’t want Him to return now.
+You see most Christians – at least the ones in Western Christianity – believe that His coming will disrupt their worldly lives and so don’t want Him to return now.
 They want to be around their families and see their kids and grand-kids grow up (nothing wrong with this other than the Lord must number One in your life, with family second).
 Most, can I say, think that if Christ were to arrive now or soon it would mess up their regular life.
 So they don’t look for His appearing and want His arrival.
 How sad.

 We must be living our lives each and every day with the expectation and realization of His return or our personal rapture (death) unto Him and therefore be ready to meet Him at any time.

 “So Christ was once offered to bear the sins of many; and unto them that look for him shall he appear the second time without sin unto salvation.” -Heb 9:28 (KJV)